SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_includes/command-description-GitHub.md

 If enabled, link this website with an existing Github repository.
-Commits to the Giuthub repository will be pushed to the website in Windows Azure.
+Commits to the Giuthub repository will be pushed to the website in Microsoft Azure.